 14) Storage Compartment

 The storage compartment is located behind the driver's seat.

-The storage compartment must be properly latched and must not contain any sharp or breakable objects.
+The storage compartment must be properly latched and must not contain any sharp or breakable obiects.
+If the passenger seat is installed, unhook the seat safety strap.